 The cost of the move may exceed the estimate.

-The carrier must release the shipment to a customer upon payment of no more than 110 percent of the estimate.
+The Carrier must release the shipment to a customer upon payment of no more than 110 percent of the estimate.
 Carriers must allow customers at least 30 days from the date of delivery to pay amounts in excess of the 110 percent.

-The customer is not required to pay more than 125 percent of the estimate regardless of the total cost unless the carrier issues and the customer accepts a supplemental estimate.
-(The 125 percent does not include any finance- related charges the carrier may assess for extending credit, such as interest or late payment fees.)
+The customer is not required to pay more than 125 percent of the estimate regardless of the total cost unless the Carrier issues and the customer accepts a supplemental estimate.
+(The 125 percent does not include any finance- related charges the Carrier may assess for extending credit, such as interest or late payment fees.)

-The forms of payment the carrier will accept, including any terms or conditions that apply to the method of payment, such as interest rates charged for credit plans.
+The forms of payment the Carrier will accept, including any terms or conditions that apply to the method of payment, such as interest rates charged for credit plans.

 Estimated charges for per-diem if overnight stay will be required, as identified in Item 200 of this tariff.

-Signatures of the carrier personnel completing the form, the customer, and the dates each signed.
+Electronic typed or written signatures of the Carrier personnel completing the form, the customer, and the dates each signed.

 A supplemental estimate must include the following, if changed from the original estimate: